Vandal War (461–468): Main figures

 Geiseric (429–477), king of the Vandals, had played an important role since he led his people to Africa in 429.
 He had received that position by emerging victorious in a series of wars with the Romans.
 In the conflict between 461 and 468 his main opponents were: Ricimer, commander-in-chief of the Western Roman army and strongman in the west since his coup in 461, and Leo I (457–474), emperor of the eastern part of the Roman Empire, who frequently occupied himself with the western part because of the lack of a western counterpart.
 The eastern emperor oversaw many ambitious political and military plans, mainly aimed at aiding the faltering Western Roman Empire and recovering its former territories.

-Furthermore, the Roman general Marcellinus, a fierce opponent of Recimer, played a prominent role from the start.
+Furthermore, the Roman general Marcellinus, a fierce opponent of Ricimer, played a prominent role from the start.
 The role of Western Roman emperor Libius Severus (461–465) was minimal, while that of his successor Anthemius (467-472), on the other hand, was considerably greater.
 Basiliscus at least, an Eastern Roman general, played an important role at the end of the war.